Jimmy-INL/PiDrone-4/README.md

 # PIDrone
 This project is a quadcopter powered by a Multiwii flight controller and are controlled with a Rasberry Pi 2 B.

+## How does it work?
+The Multiwii controller looks after my 4 motors and distributes power to supply them.
+The Rasberry Pi collects the information who came from the smartphone and relay them to the Multiwii.

 ## Hardware
 <ul>
   <li>A frame</li>